A step-by-step tutorial on propagating succulents from leaves! See how to grow more succulents from the ones you already own!

 While full grown succulents don’t need to be constantly watered, the cuttings do.
 That said, too much water will cause them to turn orangey-brown and die.

-Once you have the watering pattern down roots and new leaves will start to grow in several weeks.
+Once you have the watering pattern down, roots and new leaves will start to grow in several weeks.
 I started my first batch indoors at the end of March (the 22nd to be exact).
 I noticed new leaves starting to grow on April 19th, so about 4 weeks.
-I’m starting to propagate a new batch of leaves and I’m curious to see if they will grow any faster in the warm weather.
-I’ll keep you updated!

 Here is a little photo timeline of the first cuttings I did:

 Out to Dry

 Just so you know, more than half of the first batch didn’t make it.
 There are also some that haven’t grown as much and some that just have a bunch of roots, no leaves.
 So they aren’t all the same and you will lose some!